5/8/2025

 speaker

-Mitchell Craft
+Mitchell Krebs

-I think it's crusher runtime, just availability and as we do that we'll see the other pieces fall into place.
-So I think that's for me the key metric.
+I think it's crusher run time. just availability.
+And as we do that, we'll see the other pieces fall into place.
+So I think that's, for me, the key metric.

 speaker